njones430/Intro-to-SWE-Project/Sprint2.md

 - Implemented functionality between frontend and backend

 Frontend Unit Tests:
+- Ensured that the submit button was present on the login page
+- Tested if Google's "sign-in" button rendered when our login page loads

 Frontend Cypress Tests:
 - Tested if button contains desired text